The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • Tongatapu is the most populated island, so it’s not a great base for a more tranquil island escape nor the “prettiest”

-• The swell can get rough sometimes, which is not good for seasickness.
+• The swell can get rough sometimes, which is not good for seasickness

-The smallest amount of whale tours are found in ‘Eua, with the island only regulated to have up to four operators.
+The smallest number of whale tours are found in ‘Eua, with the island only regulated to have up to four operators.
 This means that there’s little “competition” to find whales, resulting in more ethical practices.

 The Pros of Swimming with Whales in ‘Eua